-- Classification and measurement of financial instruments in relation to the analysis of the business model and the characteristics of contractual flows (Note 6). - Establishment of criteria for determining whether the credit risk of a financial asset has been significantly increased and the methodology used to measure the expected loss (Note 6). - The fair value of certain non-listed financial assets and liabilities (Note 7). - Losses due to the impairment of certain financial assets and the fair value of the guarantees associated thereto (Notes 12, 13 and 14). - The useful life and impairment losses concerning the tangible and intangible assets, including the goodwill fund (Notes 3.12, 3.14, 17 and 18). - The actuarial assumptions used in the calculation of the liabilities for insurance contracts and post-employment commitments (Note 24). - The valuation of the provisions necessary for the hedging of occupational, legal, fiscal and other contingencies (Note 23). - The expenditure on income tax determined by means of the tax rate expected at the end of the year and the capitalisation of the tax credits and their recoverability (Note 41). - The valuation of the usage rights and liabilities associated with leases (IFRS 16) linked to tangible assets and real estate investments (Note 17).
+- Classification and measurement of financial instruments in relation to the analysis of the business model and the characteristics of contractual flows (Note 6). - Establishment of criteria for determining whether the credit risk of a financial asset has been significantly increased and the methodology used to measure the expected loss (Note 6). - The fair value of certain non-listed financial assets and liabilities (Note 7). - Losses due to the impairment of certain financial assets and the fair value of the guarantees associated thereto (Notes 12, 13 and 14). - The useful life and impairment losses concerning the tangible and intangible assets, including the goodwill fund (Notes 3.12, 3.14, 17 and 18). - The assumptions used in the valuation of insurance or reinsurance contracts, in order to quantify certain provisions, and in the actuarial assumptions of liabilities and commitments for post-employment remuneration and other obligations (see Note 3.11). - The valuation of the provisions necessary for the hedging of occupational, legal, fiscal and other contingencies (Note 23). - The expenditure on corporation tax determined by means of the tax rate expected at the end of the year and the capitalisation of the tax credits and their recoverability (Note 41). - The valuation of the usage rights and liabilities associated with leases (IFRS 16) linked to tangible assets and real estate investments (Note 17).